sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 {{% notice note %}}
 **NOTE**: The Sensu backend uses the libpq library to make connections to PostgreSQL.
 This library [supports a number of environment variables](https://www.postgresql.org/docs/current/libpq-envars.html) that can be injected into the PostgreSQL data source name (DSN) and are loaded at runtime using the system's environment variable file.
+Using the environment variables found here, you can customize the Sensu backend's PostgreSQL DSN construction to better suite your needs.
 {{% /notice %}}

 Working from your Sensu backend, follow these steps to configure Sensu to use certificate authentication with PostgreSQL: